syrkis/miiii/paper/main.typ

   caption: [Representation of training and validation accuracy ($x$-axis is in log scale).], )<trainig_acc>

 == Positional embeddings

-@pos_emb shows the positional embeddings of the $a$-task to be virtually identical (cosine similarity of 0.95), which is to be expected due to the tasks commutativity.
-Interestingly, the cosine similarity of the $b$-task is -0.64.
-Neither, completely opposite, nor orthogonal, as expected.
-However, it is clear that the two positional embeddings translate the tokens in different directions.
+@pos_emb shows the positional embeddings of the $cal(T)_"nanda"$ to be virtually identical (cosine similarity of 0.95), which is to be expected due to the tasks commutativity (a given value at $x_0$ or $x_1$ contributes the same to the task).
+The same measure for a model trained on $cal(T)_"miiii"$ is -0.64, translating the embeddings differently for the two positions.
+This is to be expected as by the task's non-comutativity $x_0 dot p ^ 0 != x_0 dot p^1$.
+Inspecting the positional embeddings confirms the obvious: position matters.

 #figure(
   image("figs/pos_emb.svg"),